Xiao Hong: Xiao Hong's childhood

-The Love of Xiao Hong
+Personal life

 Through Xiao Hong's biography whose childhood set the pattern for her future relationships with her friends and lovers.
-She believes she is either cherished and protected, or abandoned and tortured This situation had a strong impact with her father.
+She believes she is either cherished and protected, or abandoned and tortured.
+This situation had a strong impact with her father.

 In 1929 her father told her that she needed to accept an arranged marriage to force her to marry Wang Enjia.

 Fearing the marriage and with nothing to keep her in Hulan after the death of her grandfather, Xiao Hong fled her home.
 In "Early Winter" (Chu dong) she wrote: "I cannot go back to that kind of home.
 I'm not willing to be supported by a father who stands at the opposite pole from me."

 In 1932 Wang Enjia abandoned her and left her in a hotel while Xiao Hong was still pregnant.
 Unable to support the child, Xiao Hong put the child up for adoption.

 On the brink of collapse due to Wang Enjia's abandonment and desperate, Xiao Hong chose to write to the local newspaper for help.
 The newspaper editor was so shocked by Xiao Hong's experience that he sent Xiao Jun (real name: Liu Honglin) to confirm the event's authenticity.
-This was the first time that Xiao Hong met Xiao Jun（1.Xiao Jun）.After seeing Xiao Hong, Xiao Jun was attracted by Xiao Hong's talent and he decided to save Xiao Hong.
+This was the first time that Xiao Hong met Xiao Jun.
+After seeing Xiao Hong, Xiao Jun was attracted by Xiao Hong's talent and he decided to save Xiao Hong.
 This gave Xiao Hong a new hope.

 In August 1932 Xiao Hong and Xiao Jun decided to live together.